DeannaGelbart/search-by-color/README.md

 The search index is created ahead of time using a [command line tool built as a ZF2 console controller](https://github.com/dgelbart/colorcoordinator-zf2/blob/master/module/Application/src/Application/Controller/ConsoleController.php)

 PHPUnit tests for the color handling logic are [here](https://github.com/dgelbart/colorcoordinator-zf2/blob/master/module/Application/test/ApplicationTest/Service/ImageServiceTest.php).
-Better test coverage for the controllers is coming soon.

 The JSON web service that performs the user's searches doesn't rely on anything external, but the above-mentioned command line tool uses the TinEye color extraction API to create the search index, which is basically a list of the dominant colors in each image.
 That tool only needs to be used once, to build the search index when you first set up this webapp.